Interactive Usage

 Once the allocation is made, this command will start a shell on the login

 node.
-You can start parallel execution on the allocated nodes with srun
+You can start parallel execution on the allocated nodes with srun.

 srun --ntasks=32 --cpus-per-task=8 ./mpi_openmp_application